anmud/learntocode/Treehouse/5_Loops/002_Loop Conditions.md

 ![while-loop-condition](../while-loop-condition.png)

-* you always need a way to break iut of the `loop`.
+* you always need a way to break out of the `loop`.
 In orther words something has to change inside the `loop` to stop it from running.
 The most common way - is to change some `variable` inside the `loop` that causes the test condition to evaluate to `false`.
 If the test `condition` is always true - the `loop` runs forever.

 ![endless-loop](../endless-loop.png)